 Typically when people discuss bottom paint on a boat they are referring to Antifouling paint.
 Bottom paint prevents growth of organisms that attach to the hull and can affect a vessels speed, performance, and durability when boat is kept in the water for extended periods of time.
 If you don’t have that problem, you may not need bottom paint.
 Antifouling bottom paint typically has a flat, dull finish that is used below the waterline.

-If you don’t have a growth problem or would like a nice shine to your boat’s bottom look to our other items like gelcoat or SuperMarine paint, see easy paint application for the do it yourselfer.
+If you don’t have a growth problem or would like a nice shine to your boat’s bottom look to our other items like gelcoat or a topside paint for moderate water exposure or an aluminum paint with no antifouling agents.
 Gelcoat adheres to most gelcoats or fiberglass/resins, see how to apply gelcoat.
 A boat bottom with antifouling will need to have it removed via sanding, sandblasting or bottom paint remover before a different type of paint will adhere.

 There are generally two types of bottom paint both of which have several variations that create a multitude of products in the market place.
 The two different types or categories of bottom paint include hard bottom paint and ablative bottom paint.